alexanderkozlenko/cotopaxi/doc/topics/cli-format.md

 <p />

 - `source`
-The path to a file or files with deployment entries to format and clean up.
+The path to a source or sources with deployment entries to format and prune.

 <p />